hacklab-fi/itinfra/matrix/matrix-slack.md

 ## What?

-An Matrix<->Slack bridge for individial using Slack through Matrix. appservice-slack style Channel bridging is upcoming feature, eventually Hacklab will move everything to Mautrix-slack when things ready.
+An Matrix<->Slack bridge for individial using Slack through Matrix.

 ## Set up
 - General setup finds from: https://docs.mau.fi/bridges/go/slack/authentication.html
 - Ask details Matrix-channel: `#general:hacklab.fi` if unsure.

-## Appservice-slack
+## Appservice-slack (deprecated)
 Up to date info about matrix-appservice-slack itself: https://github.com/matrix-org/matrix-appservice-slack

 ## What?

 An Matrix<->Slack bridge for bridging Slack-room to Matrix-room; puppets Slack-users to Matrix and for Slacks side an relaybot mimicks Matrix-user as Slack user.
 Also medias (mostly pictures tested) will work too.
-This will be deprecated once Mautrix-slack is "complete".
+This is deprecated.

-## Set up
-- General setup finds from: https://github.com/matrix-org/matrix-appservice-slack
-- Ask details Matrix-channel: `#general:hacklab.fi` if you want to bridge Slack-room(s) to Matrix, as this needs collaboration from Slack workspace admin and hacklab.fi Matrix-admin.

 ### Double puppeting (recommended)